sheenhx/whitepaper/README.md

 Each of the initial 21 Supernodes (SNs) need to top-up MXC to get a sufficient amount in their SN to be able achieve a threshold holding that will allow them to generate a unique NetID (Network ID) that's associated with their SN and will be recorded on-chain.

 End Devices that is activated at their "home" Supernode, once activated, will have had a DevAddr stored on the End Device, which contains a NwkAddr (which is derived from the "home" Supernode's unique Network ID).
-The LPWAN Server (Supernode powered by MXProtocol) will then make one or more POST request from the LPWAN App Server codebase to the Data Highway to store roaming related information about that End Device on the distributed ledger database (under the RoamingBaseProfile class's `devAddr` and `homeNet` properties of the EndDevice class), as shown in the Roaming Class Diagram https://hackmd.io/mISvYh4-RTq3fNxrkThzUg?view#Class-Diagrams.
+The LPWAN Server (Supernode powered by MXProtocol) will then make one or more POST request from the LPWAN App Server codebase to the Data Highway to store roaming related information about that End Device on the distributed ledger database (under the RoamingBaseProfile class's `devAddr` and `homeNet` properties of the EndDevice class), as shown in the [Roaming Class Diagram](#Class-Diagrams).

 End Device owners may subscribed to roaming or pay ad-hoc roaming fees in DHX to gain sufficient balance to roam.
 This will be recorded under the RoamingBaseProfile class's `expiry` date property of the EndDevice class).